 In times of unpredictability in the most diverse sectors, of broken routines, of uncertain future and changed normality, it becomes relatively urgent to give stage to disconcerting, challenging and label-free music.
 Black Country, New Road is a serious case of uncompromising rock, from studio freedom to electrifying stage performance, from punk ferocity to jazz imposition, but not only, making London’s septet one of the most unexpected revelations of 2020.

-This is not just about seven young people (four boys and three girls) raising instruments to strident decibel levels, it is also a demonstration that guitars and the reinvention of rock have not fallen into disuse in Generation Z. If in 2019 we witnessed the frenetic epilepsy of the Black Midi, we may now be faced with a new phenomenon of youthful rock energy without limits, but with many unexplored borders.
-The same Black Midi that in December 2020 went on a London stage next to the Black Country, New Road for an unprecedented performance where the two groups presented a series of versions of Wham! and Mariah Carey.
+It’s not just about seven youngsters (four boys and three girls) raising instruments to shrill decibel levels, it’s also a demonstration that guitars and the reinvention of rock hasn’t fallen out of favour with Generation Z. If in 2019, we were witness to the frenzied epilepsy of Black Midi, now we may be facing a new phenomenon of jovial rock energy without limits, but with many frontiers to explore.
+The same Black Midi who in December took to a London stage alongside Black Country, New Road for an unprecedented performance where the two groups performed a series of versions of Wham! and Mariah Carey.